 Our unit was stationed outside Cafe Nero on four overnight shifts to minimise disruption to the cafe and other businesses.
 We used a two-component material, pumped from our unit directly into the void; when the two components meet a reaction occurs which creates an expansive geopolymer fill material.
 The five coal sheds, which equated to 40 cubic metres, were successfully filled and during the four consecutive nights and sealed using wooden panels.

 Why was Geobear chosen?

-The client opted to use Geobear as the disruption to the local area was minimal.
+The client opted to use Geobear as the disruption to the local area was minimal and the lightweight material was ideal for the purpose.
 We only had one mobile unit on-site throughout the works and using our hoses the material could be delivered into the basement coal sheds via ventilation shafts from Cafe Nero above.

 Furthermore, the material we use can be excavated with ease should the client want to open up the vaults again.
 The geopolymer resin can be easily dug out using hand shovels, whereas cementitious fill would require plant machinery.